-Donor Value Year/s of Tenure Conditions General (continued) Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expenses, health insurance, book and equipment and other allowances for travel and study in the USA 12 to 21 months Candidates must be Australian citizens and 1.
+Donor Value Year/s of Tenure Conditions General (continued) Frank Knox Memorial Fellowships tenable at Harvard University Stipend of \$US7000 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university.
+Applications close with the Academic Registrar mid October.
+Robert Gordon Menzies Scholarship to Harvard Up to \$US 15,000 1 year Tenable at Harvard University.
+Applicants must be Australian citizens and graduates of an Australian tertiary institution.
+Applications close 31 December with the Registrar, A.N.U., GPO Box 4, Canberra ACT 2601 Gowrie Scholarship Trust Fund \$4000 pa.
+Under. special circumstances this may be increased 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
+Applications close with the Academic Registrar by 31 October.
+Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expens health insurance, boo and equipment and c allowances for travel study in the USA 12 to 21 months es, k other and Candidates must be Australian citizens and 1.
 Either members of the Commonwealth or a State Public Service or semi-government Authority.
 2. Either staff or graduate students at an Australian university.
 3. Individuals recommended for nomination by the Local Correspondents.
 The candidate will usually have an honours degree or equivalent, or an outstanding record of achievement, and be not more than 36 years of age.
 Applications close 29 August with the Academic Registrar.
 Forms available from Mr J Larkin, Bureau of Agriculture and Resource Economics, GPO Box 1563, Canberra ACT 2601.
 The Packer, Shell and Barclays Scholarships to Cambridge University Living and travel allowances, tuition expenses.
 1-3 years Applicants must be Australian citizens who are honours graduates or equivalent, and under 26 years of age.
 Applications close 15 October with The Secretary, Cambridge Commonwealth Trust, PO Box 252, Cambridge CB2 ITZ, England.
-The Rhodes Scholarship to Oxford University Approximately £4200 stg pa 2 years, may be extended for a third year Unmarried Australian citizens aged betweer 19 and 25 who have an honours degree or equivalent.
-Applications close in August eac year with The Secretary.
-University of Sydney, NSW 2006.
-Architecture The Associated Hardware Manufacturers Scholarship \$1500 ps or such other amount as the Dean may determine.
-1 year.
-Where a recipient is enrolled in a higher degree program and is making satisfactory progress the scholarship may be extended subject to the availability of funde Applicants shall have qualified for the degree of Bachelor of Architecture with honours or Bachelor of Building with honours at the University of New South Wales and such graduates shall be of not more than five (5) years standing at the time of taking up the scholarship.
-Tenable at any approved institution.
-Applications Registrar by 31 October.
-Byera Hadley Travelling Scholarships \$5000 pa 1 year.
-Awarded to outstanding graduates of a school of architecture in New South Wales for a course of study or research, or other activity contributing to the advancement of architecture.
-Graduates must be Australian citizens and awards are eligible up to 8 years from graduation.
-The Lindsay Robertson Memorial Travel Award A maximum of \$1500 1 year Candidates should be Landscape Architecture graduates of the University of New South Wales.
-The award is to undertake full-time graduate study or research in Landscape Architecture at an approved institution overseas or in Australia.
-Applications close 30 May.
+The Rhodes Scholarship to Oxford University Approximately £4200 stg pa 2 years, may be extended for a third year.
+Unmarried Australian citizens aged between 19 and 25 who have an honours degree or equivalent.
+Applications close in August each year with The Secretary, University of Sydney, NSW 2006.
+Architecture The Associated Hardware Manufacturers Scholarship \$1500 pa or such other amount as the Dean may determine 1 year.
+Where a recipient is enrolled in a higher degree program and is making satisfactory progress the scholarship may be extended subject to the availability of funds.
+Applicants shall have qualified for the degree of Bachelor of Architecture with honours or Bachelor of Building with honours at the University of New South Wales and such graduates shall be of not more than five 5 years standing at the time of taking up the scholarship.
+Tenable at any approved institution overseas or in Australia.
+Applications to the Academic Registrar by 31 October.